dtcristo/tap-racer/NOTES.md

 # Phoenix Sockets and Channels

+* The Channel abstraction provided by Phoenix allow us to build compelling soft-realtime systems that can be scaled really easily.
+* Channels are essentially an abstraction over the WebSocket protocol and allows non-Elixir

+## Demo

 ## WebSocket protocol
 * Persistent bi-directional connection between client and server.
 * With HTTP, server cannot send data to client without a request.
 * Before WebSockets older polling techniques were used for achieving a similar result.

 ## Sockets
 * One connection per client, represented as a Socket in Phoenix.
 Each socket is a single Elixir process.